About Glendo

 Glendo develops, designs, and manufactures dozens of tools for a variety of artistic industries and crafts.
 Hand engraving and jewelry artists can now work with less fatigue and put more energy into the creative process with tools that make each project less complicated and time-consuming.

-Under the GRS Tools division, air-assisted or pneumatic machines such as the GraverMach AT, with its integrated Airtact technology, allow for better and more natural use of your engraving hand with tactile Touch Elements while still allowing foot control when needed.
-The recently released GraverSmith is an easy-to-use entry level machine that is similar to the GraverMach AT, but with a simple interface for one handpiece using foot control.
+Under the GRS Tools product line, air-assist or pneumatic machines such as the GraverMach AT, with its integrated Airtact technology, allow for better and more natural use of the engraving hand with tactile Touch Elements while still allowing foot control when needed.
+The recently released GraverSmith is an easy-to-use, entry-level machine that is similar to the GraverMach AT, but with a simple interface for one handpiece using foot control.

 Machine Shop